SnV19/loan-approval-bias-analysis/README.md

 # Loan Approval Bias Detection

-An end-to-end machine learning project focused on detecting demographic bias in loan approval outcomes using Python.
+A machine learning project that detects bias in loan approval predictions.

 ---